QuintonYong/LDME/README.md

 javac -cp "lib/*" -d bin *.java

-3. Run Ldme.class with the following input parameters:
+3. Run Ldme.class with the following input parameters (replace : with ; if on Windows instead of Linux):

 java -cp “lib/*”:”bin/“ graph_sum.Ldme [input_graph] [num_of_iterations] [print_iteration_offsets] [size_of_hash]